 There are two things to keep in mind with goal setting.
 Your goals should be SMART and bold.

 SMART goals will help hold you accountable.
 These are specific, measurable, achievable, relevant, and time-sensitive goals.

 Example of a SMART Goal:

 Challenge yourself to aim high when goal setting.
 Here’s a hint.
 If your goals don’t make you nervous.
 They’re too small.
-It’s okay to get a little uncomfortable.
+It’s okay to get uncomfortable.